eiabea/Wudu-Android-Social/README.md

 ##General Usage

-Fist, initalize and register the Providers (most of the time in onCreate) like that:
+First, initalize and register the Providers (most of the time in onCreate) like that:

         googleAuthenticationProvider = new GoogleAuthenticationProvider(activity,callbacks);
 		SocialAuthManagerFactory.getInstance(context).